-The Group’s principal suppliers are global automotive manufacturers which supply vehicles and parts.
-In addition, Inchcape offers finance and insurance products to its customers and also engage other suppliers to provide goods and ancillary services (including valeting etc.)
+The Group’s principal suppliers are global automotive manufacturers, which supply vehicles and parts.
+In addition, Inchcape offers finance and insurance products to its customers and engage other suppliers to provide goods and ancillary services.

 Wherever we do business, our colleagues are required to comply with all applicable laws, rules and regulations including any local legislation on Modern Slavery.
 The general terms and conditions state that suppliers shall comply with all applicable laws, regulations and actions relating to modern slavery and human trafficking, including but not limited to the Modern Slavery Act 2015.

-Whilst we consider that the remainder of our supply is generally at low risk of exposure to modern slavery and human trafficking, our Global Procurement Policy takes account of potential increased modern slavery (and anti-bribery) risks.
-The Policy sets out that where such increased risk is highlighted, supplier evaluation and due diligence shall be performed proportionate to the risk identified.
+Whilst we consider that the remainder of our supply is generally at low risk of exposure to modern slavery and human trafficking, our Global Procurement Policy, Risk Management Policy and Risk Management Framework takes account of potential increased modern slavery (and anti-bribery) risks.
+The Policies and general terms and conditions set out that where such increased risks are highlighted, supplier evaluation and due diligence shall be performed proportionate to the risk identified.

 We recognise that ethical and productive partnerships with our suppliers strengthen our business, our reputation and that of our OEM brand partners.
 We treat our suppliers fairly and with respect, and we expect them to know and to agree to uphold our high standards of compliance and ethics.

-We expect our employees to act diligently when selecting suppliers.
-They are required to work within the guidelines / policies that have been established by their business and to always base their selection decisions on objective criteria such as value received, quality, price and service.
+We expect our employees to act diligently when selecting suppliers and suppliers are required to work in compliance with the Inchcape Supplier Code of Conduct, contractual terms and conditions and within the guidelines / policies that have been established by their business and to always base their selection decisions on objective criteria such as value received, quality, price and service.

 Modern slavery training